iyobo/react-spoon/README.md

 Clearly, You probably want to do this when loading/mounting/onEntering something that needs this state.

+## Q&A

+### Is that JSON?
+Ewwww Why?

+JSON is more flexible to configure than ~~XML~~ JSX :D.
+For one, It's simply the best vehicle for conditional or even distributed route configuration.
+You can have different modules/functions/whatever define what they want for a route and it can all then be converged into one JS object that RSpoon consumes.

-## Why another React Router
+### Why another React Router?

-So while building JollofJS, I found that the routing libraries in the React ecosystem **just didn't seem to get** what routing libraries do IMO.
+So while building [JollofJS](http://github.com/iyobo/jollofjs), I found that the routing libraries in the React ecosystem **just didn't seem to get** what routing libraries do IMO.
 They either had too much ceremony around actually using them, or they kept stripping themselves of useful features with every major release (fascinating right?).
 I also remember the devs of one claiming that "Named routes are an anti-pattern". :P

 Anyway!
 It became clear that if I was ever going to continue onwards without having to keep revisiting this routing issues, I'd just have to grab the bull by the horns and create one that worked "for me".
-I'm sharing it in hopes that it works for someone out there too. :)
+I'm sharing it in hopes that it works for someone out there too.

 ### Okay but what's with 'Spoon'?